yairm210/Ubuntu-installation/README.md

 Somehow??? it got blackscreened again.
 I did get another piece of info, which is that tty6 was stuck on `show plymouth boot screen`.
 Same trick as last time, esc - safe mode - root terminal - `sudo apt purge nvidia*`.
 We need to find a way to actually get the GPU utilized, regardless of the driver.

+SO this has been a hell of a ride.
+I did a bunch of things in the meantime and it's hard to tell what actually helped:

+ - installed nvidia driver from Drivers in UI - this doesn't mean it's actuve yet!
+ - disabled secure boot from BIOS settings
+ - blacklisted the OTHER driver (nouveau) as recommended [here](https://forums.developer.nvidia.com/t/black-screen-after-installing-nvidia-driver-470-in-ubuntu-21-04/191053)
+ - sudo prime-select intel, and then sudo prime-select nvidia, also recommended there
+ - And then finally, GOT RID of the nomodeset and THEN IT WORKED.

+So the only thing I know for SURE is that some drivers (nouveau) NEED the nomodeset and others (nvidia) CANNOT have it set.
+This was fun.